abiyfantaye/ESADS/README.md

-The software has the following key features:
+The software has the following key features for each components:

 - Efficeint desing procedure
-- Shows intermediate outputs
+- Shows intermediate design outputs
-- Export the final rebar details to AutoCAD
+- Exports the final rebar details to AutoCAD

 The implemented numerical details of the program for each structural component are described in the report.
 Please check `DOC/ESADS_Final_Report`.